Dog Food Aggression: Why Some Dogs Aggressively Protect Their Dinner

 How to Put an End to Dangerous Food Aggression Behaviors

-Food aggression is a very serious issue that must be addressed in your home—especially if you have small children or other pets.
+If dogs develop food aggression, it must be addressed in your home — especially if you have small children or other pets.

-Here are a few ways you can help your dog relax when it comes to food so he doesn’t feel the need to vigorously protect his meals
+Here are a few ways you can help your dog relax when it comes to food so he doesn't feel the need to go to extreme resource guarding mode.

 Technique #1- Stick to a Feeding Schedule